Google's accessibility features and products

 You can store files and folders with the aid of screen readers, captions, keyboard shortcuts across mobile devices for Android and iOS users. - Edit documents with a screen reader

-In addition to all the basics accessibility features, Docs provides voice typing and allows you to use a Braille display to read and enter text. - Edit spreadsheets with a screen reader
+In addition to all the basic accessibility features, Docs provides voice typing and allows you to use a Braille display to read and enter text. - Edit spreadsheets with a screen reader

 Create, edit and share spreadsheets using screen readers, keyboard shortcuts across mobile devices for Android and iOS users. - Edit presentations with a screen reader